 Student-Owned Computer Equipment: Students may choose to use their own computer equipment to complete the assigned coursework.
 SPC provides Microsoft Office to students for installation and use on their personal computers.
 It is the sole responsibility of the student to ensure their computer system meets the minimum requirements for all required or suggested software.
-It is also the sole responsibility of the student to ensure their computer system malfunction or failure is not an excuse for late coursework.
+It is also the sole responsibility of the student to ensure their computer system is in working order, free of malware, and sufficient to complete the assigned coursework.
+Computer or system malfunction or failure is not an excuse for late coursework.
 The instructor is not liable for the student's computer maintenance and cannot troubleshoot or repair issues on student-owned computers.
 If the student needs computer assistance, they can contact the SPC student helpdesk.